 You may have noticed I’ve yet to mention the main character.
 That’s because the one we have isn’t always around.
 The book is so long not only because it juggles topics but because it moves perspectives a lot.
 But when we pan back to Mona, our ex-cop character, we’ve got more issues.
 The first is a lot of unnecessary sexualization.
 The novel likes to tell us she’s attractive.
 It wants to inform us of this randomly.
 And then she’s almost sexually assaulted.
 So… yeah.
 I don’t blame you if that alone makes you not interested in reading the book.

-She’s also got that classic issue of being obviously written by a male writer.
-She’s an action star with the skills to make the plot go.
+She’s also an action star with the skills to make the plot go no matter the situation—which is a little annoying in a genre based on feeling powerless.
 Various things help in-universe justify this portion of her character, but it’s not enough to make it not irritating.

 The actual character work instead comes from the cosmic horror monsters—yes, really.
 And it’s what forms our last section: family drama.
 Even Mona is dramatically improved as a character by her parallels to these creatures.
 Mona’s family plotlines go to dark topics (suicide, loss of a child, mental illness) that it’s not my place to weigh in on accurate representation, but it’s thematically coherent to the gods’ conflicts.
 The strongest compliment I have for American Elsewhere is how it handles its strange monsters as characters with effects on the world and each other.
 They’re unknowable things trying to act like retirees or quaint suburbanites.
 They could quickly kill anyone but want to serve people tea or build train sets.
 There’s a level of comedy, pathos, tragedy, and complicated family dynamics wrapped around the uncanny horror and dimensional weirdness.
 I don’t particularly appreciate how quickly their nature was demystified, but they are the stars of the show.
 They bounce off each other in fascinating ways and have the best-written dialog in the book.
 If we can’t have detailed commentary in American Elsewhere, at least more of this would’ve worked.